The Limits of Leverage: Risk Aversion and Efficient Frontier

-The following constitutes the verification of optimality of the trading strategy of Lemma \ref{existence controllable strategy} with the trading boundaries in Proposition \ref{prop1}: \begin{proposition} Let $\zeta_\pm$ be the free boundaries as derived in Proposition \ref{prop1}, and denote by $\hat \varphi$ the trading strategy of Lemma \ref{existence controllable strategy} associated with these free boundaries.
-Set
+The following constitutes the verification of optimality of the trading strategy of Lemma \ref{existence controllable strategy} with the trading boundaries in Proposition \ref{prop1}: \begin{proposition} Let $\zeta_\pm$ be the free boundaries as derived in Proposition \ref{prop1}, and set $\pi_\pm:=\zeta_\pm/(1+\zeta_\pm).$ Denote by $\hat \varphi$ the trading strategy of Lemma \ref{existence controllable strategy} associated with these free boundaries.
 Then for all $t>0$, the fraction of wealth $\pi_t$ invested in the risky asset lies in the interval $[\pi_-,\pi_+]$, almost surely, entails no trading whenever $\pi\in (\pi_-,\pi_+)$ (the no-trade region) and engages in trading only at the boundaries $\pi_\pm$.
 For sufficiently small $\varepsilon$, $\hat\varphi$ is optimal, and the value function is

 \end{proposition}